pmeeny/CI-MS4-LoveRugby/README.md

 <br><code>os.environ.setdefault("EMAIL_HOST_PASS", TO BE ADDED BY USER)</code>
 <br><code>os.environ.setdefault("USE_AWS", TO BE ADDED BY USER)</code>
 <br><code>os.environ.setdefault("DATABASE_URL", TO BE ADDED BY USER)</code>
-7. Some of the values for the enviroment variables above are described in different sections of this readme
+7. Some values for the environment variables above are described in different sections of this readme
 8. Install the relevant packages as per the requirements.txt file
 9. In the settings.py ensure the connection is set to either the Heroku postgres database or the local dqllite database
 10. Ensure debug is set to true in the settings.py file for local development